If you are reading this, either you have a baby and a humidifier, or just a baby, and you would like to know when to use a humidifier for a baby.

 When you use a warm mist humidifier, keep it away from the baby’s bed.
-You should also keep it out of the reach distance of the toddler so that they do not harm themselves.
+Keep it out of the reach of the toddler so that they do not harm themselves.

 One of the indications that the air in your baby’s room is too dry is when the baby has dry skin.
 It should be easy to tell dry skin by the touch of your hands.

-At the same time, dry skin is itchy and irritating and so the bay may not be able to rest comfortably.
-If you find the baby wiggling all the time, check the air for humidity.
+At the same time, dry skin is itchy and irritating, so the baby may not be able to rest comfortably.
+If you find the baby uncomfortable all the time, check the humidity level with a hygrometer.

 Because of the sensitivity of the baby’s skin, red patches form on the skin.
 The lips may also appear chapped and dry to the touch.
 If you see some redness on the skin of your baby, it may be time to turn the humidifier on.

 e) When you see the paint in the room cracking